 4. yt=αk+βXt-d+ϵ,

 where y represents harbor seal trophic position from year t and k represents four different trophic amino acids (factors) used to calculate trophic position included as a random effects.
-X is a matrix of continuous bottom-up drivers in year t. is a vector of predicted effects (coefficients) of bottom-up drivers included in the model (Appendix S1: Tables S2 & S3) on harbor seal trophic position, and α is the predicted trophic position when all included bottom-up drivers are at an average value (represented by 0) in the coastal region of Washington.
+X is a matrix of continuous bottom-up drivers in year t. is a vector of predicted effects (coefficients) of bottom-up drivers included in the model (Appendix S1: Tables S2 & S3) on harbor seal trophic position, and α is the predicted trophic position when all included bottom-up drivers are at an average value (represented by 0) in the coastal region of Washington for each trophic amino acid k.
 The variable d is the temporal lag between a change in bottom-up drivers and when that change is reflected in harbor seal bone collagen.
 This lag can be due to both physiological (tissue turnover) or ecological effects (rate of propagation through the food web).
-Time (year, Appendix S1: Section S4, Fig. S6), sex, size (Appendix S1: Section S3, Fig. S4 & S5), and seasonality (month, Appendix S1: Fig. S1), were also considered as predictors of trophic position but no significant associations were identified and thus these parameters were not included in the hierarchical modeling (Appendix S1: Section S3).
+Time (year, Appendix S1: Section S4, Fig. S6), sex, size (Appendix S1: Section S3, Fig. S4 & S5), and month of collection (Appendix S1: Fig. S1), were also considered as predictors of trophic position but no significant associations were identified and thus these parameters were not included in the hierarchical modeling (Appendix S1: Section S3).
 The best performing models for both of these approaches were selected using Akaike’s Information Criterion (Akaike 1973) with a correction for small sample size (AICc).
 Inclusion of predictors in the model with the most support is indicative of ecological parameters that alter harbor seal foraging ecology or food web dynamics.
 Additionally, magnitude and sign of the coefficients for included predictors can be interpreted as the degree of trophic position change induced by consuming different species, life stages of species, or groups of species, caused by a given predictor.

 Stable isotope composition of bone collagen is assumed to reflect diet over the past 1-2 years of the individual’s life (Hobson and Clark 1992, Newsome et al. 2006, Riofrío-Lazo and Aurioles-Gamboa 2013).
+We assume the physiological effect of tissue turnover of bone collagen is approximately a year which means stable isotope values reflect the last year of the animal’s life.
+The last few months of an animal’s life have minimal influence on the stable isotope composition of bone collagen and as a result we assume cause of death does not impact trophic position estimates from bone collagen (Appendix S1: Text S7).
 A 1-year lag (d) was applied to all harbor seal trophic position estimates to account for the physiological delay from tissue turnover time of bone collagen, where the collagen in a harbor seal collected in year t reflects what the individual ate in the previous year, t-1.
 Delayed harbor seal foraging response to ecosystem dynamics was also tested by applying additional 2-year and 3-year lags to trophic position data; these models represent a 1-year and 2-year ecological delay in addition to the 1-year physiological delay for tissue turnover time.
 For example, the association between harbor seal trophic position and environmental conditions 2 years before the collection year would indicate that there was a 1-year delay between when the environmental condition changed and when the resultant changes propagated through the food web, after accounting for the 1-year tissue turnover time.
 To check the assumption of no collinearity in predictors in the models with most support (∆AICc < 2), we consulted matrix scatterplots using the car package (Fox and Weisberg 2019) in R (R Development Core Team, 2020) and calculated variance inflation factors.

 Results